 Finally, tank size usually has a direct or indirect impact on all three factors above.
 Therefore, you need to pick a humidifier with a sufficiently large tank.
 Humidifier tank capacities are measured in gallons or liters.
 In general, the larger the tank, the larger the area it can effectively humidify.

 Other Things to Consider When Choosing a Top-Fill Humidifier

 Size, type (by working mechanism), and type (by moisture temperature) are some of the top factors to consider when shopping for a top-fill humidifier.
 But they aren’t the only ones.
 Consider the following as well;

-All humidifiers make a few sounds when operating.
-But that doesn’t mean you shouldn’t try to find the quietest model.
+All models make a few sounds when operating.
+But that doesn’t mean you shouldn’t try to find the quietest humidifiers.
 Ultrasonic models are arguably the quietest, followed by steam and then evaporative models.
 Impeller humidifiers tend to be a bit noisy.
 For room humidifiers, anything under 40 decibels is great.
 As for whole-house humidifiers, try not to go past 65 decibels.